-Sentiment analysis is used to systematically identify, extract, quantify and study the affective states and subjective information of the things mentioned like products, services etc. Sentiment analysis helps businesses understand people’s emotions towards a certain thing (services, goods etc), and thus better understand that thing.
+Sentiment analysis is used to systematically identify, extract, quantify and study the affective states and subjective information of the things mentioned like products, services, etc. Sentiment analysis helps businesses understand people’s emotions towards a certain thing (services, goods, etc), and thus better understand that thing.
 This helps with making necessary adjustments to goods or services to match, the demand.

-As shown in the above example, sentiment analysis means from the given texts a computer system can understand and extract the subjective information and quantify it to be Positive, Negative or Neutral.
+As shown in the above example, sentiment analysis means from the given texts a computer system can understand and extract the subjective information and quantify it to be Positive, Negative, or Neutral.
 Sentiment analysis is challenging when it comes to processing larger texts such as documents or paragraphs, as they may have polarising expressions in different parts of the text.
 Hence generating a single sentiment value to represent an entire document may not be accurate.
 The other scenario where sentiment analysis usually underperforms is to identify subjective information (emotions) associated with different things mentioned in a single text.

 “I really like the almond white chocolate drink from ABC cafe, but the cafe is always crowded which is a sad thing”

-Now in this example, a person expresses two feelings, a positive feeling from the drink and negative feeling for the cafe.
+Now in this example, a person expresses two feelings, a positive feeling from the drink and a negative feeling for the cafe.
 The new concept of Aspect Based Sentiment Analysis is used to identify such polarising sentiment associated with different things (aspects) in a text, but there is a long way to go.

 2.2 Named Entity Recognition